gmazzap/FCPostContentHandler/README.md

 ###Standalone Mode###

-As said, PCHFC is just an extension of Fragment Cache, however, even if that plugin is not installed and activated in WordPress,  thanks to Fragment Cache composer support, a copy of the plugin is "embedded" in Post Content Handler folder and so PCHFC can work in "standalone" mode.
+As said, PCHFC is just an extension of Fragment Cache, however, even if that plugin is not installed and activated in WordPress,  thanks to Fragment Cache [Composer](https://getcomposer.org/) support, a copy of the plugin is "embedded" in Post Content Handler folder and so PCHFC can work in "standalone" mode: i.e. you can install PCHFC without having to install Fragment Cache.

 When Fragment Cache is installed, it enables the 3 core handlers:
  - Menu